CharlesEwel/roman-numerals/README.md

 * _Separate ones, tens, hundreds, thousands_
 * _Cannot count higher than 3,999 or below 1_

+**Cryptosquare**

+This convertor allows users to enter a word or phrase, and converts it into a secret message.

+* _Remove all spaces and punctuation_
+* _Isolate string into groups of 5 characters_
+* _Choose square size based on string length_
+* _Encode the text by transposing_

 ## Setup/Installation Requirements

 * _Download/clone repository_
 * _To convert your number into Roman numerals, enter a number between 1 and 3,999 into the form_
 * _Click "convert your number to roman numerals" button to see your converted number_
+* _To convert your number into a secret message, enter a word or phrase into the form_
+* _Click "convert your phrase to a secret code" button to see your converted message_

 ## Support and contact details